Philippa Gardner: Career

-After being awarded an EPSRC Advanced Fellowship at Cambridge University with Robin Milner, Gardner held a BP Research Fellowship with The Royal Society of Edinburgh between 1994 and 1996.
+Before being awarded an EPSRC Advanced Fellowship at Cambridge University with Robin Milner (which ran from 1998 to 2001), Gardner held a BP Research Fellowship with The Royal Society of Edinburgh between 1994 and 1996.
 She took a lectureship with Imperial College London in 2001.
 She was appointed Professor of Theoretical Computer Science in 2009.
 From 2018 to 2023 she was awarded a UKRI Established Fellowship.

 Gardner was on the Newton International Fellowships Committee: Physical Sciences, for The Royal Society, from 2010 to 2012.

 Gardner's role with the Research Institute in Automated Program Analysis and Verification was funded by GCHQ and the Engineering and Physical Sciences Research Council (EPSRC).

 Gardner was awarded the President & Rector's Award for Excellence in Teaching at Imperial College London in 2013 and for Excellence in Research Supervision in 2019.

 Her current research looks at program verification.
 A major project she pursues is building Gillian, a platform for developing symbolic analysis tools.